If combining your Passion with Philanthropy and Profit sounds too good to be true we would like to introduce you to Impact Investing.

 Some Enterprise Examples

-💰 For-profit technology businesses improving education, health, economic empowerment, poverty alleviation, resource efficiency, renewable energy, basic services including housing, healthcare, education, microfinance, and sustainable agriculture.
+💰 For-profit technology businesses improving education, health, economic empowerment, poverty alleviation, resource efficiency, renewable energy, and basic services including housing, healthcare, education, microfinance, and sustainable agriculture.

 Tips for Becoming an Impact Investor